Surya-Surya-S/Lamadmin/README.md

 # LAMADMIN

-This is a React project that demonstrates [CRUD Operation, React-Router-Dom, Form Validation(Formik and Yup) and Sass style Using].
+This is a React project in that project[CRUD Operation, React-Router-Dom, Form Validation(Formik and Yup) and Sass styles] using.

 ## Available Scripts